 Another element that sets freelancers and contractors apart is the inclusion of sales tax.
 As contract work is normally taxed, remember to calculate sales tax into your invoice.

 Are you at the helm of a wholesale business?
-Examples include clothing wholesalers who sell to retailers or food suppliers who deliver to restaurants.
+An invoice example may include clothing wholesalers who sell to retailers or food suppliers who deliver to restaurants.

 Wholesalers have an invoice that looks a little different than most.